rohanbhatia96/rohanbhatia96/README.md

 - 🔭 Currently looking forward to working as a remote developer!
 - 🌱 Fullstack engineer with 5 years of experience specializing in JavaScript/TypeScript, React, and Python.
+- 👨🏻‍💻 Played a key role in developing [HelloAR][helloar] into a top-tier global 3D/AR platform 🚀
 - ✍ Sometimes, I write.
 Music blog -> [Acoustic Bits][acousticbits].
 Personal blog -> [Rohan Bhatia][website].
 - ⚡ Fun fact: I love football, mixed martial arts and gaming!